-No contractor may deviate from the requirements associated with the CSHRPS without prior written approval from the BPA contracting office.
+The contractor shall not deviate from the requirements associated with the CSHRPS without prior written approval from the BPA Contracting Officer.

-Proposed deviations to any part of the CSHRPS requirements will be submitted to the contracting office for BPA review and approval.
+Proposed deviations to any part of the CSHRPS requirements will be submitted to the Contracting Officer for BPA review and approval.
 Any considered deviation must provide an equal or greater level of protection and be substantiated with a Job Hazard Analysis (JHA) of the activity.
 Bonneville reserves the right to deny any deviations without explanation or cause.